Frequently Asked Questions

 Q: How do I know I can trust my donation to GlobalGiving?

-If at any time you're not happy with how your funds have been used in Nepal, we also offer the GlobalGiving Guarantee.
+Finally, at any time you're not happy with how your funds have been used, we also offer the GlobalGiving Guarantee.

 Q: Can I donate goods, such as bottled water or medical supplies, through GlobalGiving to support relief efforts?

 A: We appreciate your desire to give what you have in order to help people in need.
 GlobalGiving does not have the capacity to collect in-kind donations on behalf of our nonprofit partners.
 Based on the research of the Center for International Disaster Information, we recommend that individuals give cash and not in-kind donations after disasters.
 Through cash contributions, relief organizations can do more good for more people, with greater speed and sensitivity to emerging needs than with unrequested material donations.
 Cash donations help provide medical and other life-saving aid now, and rebuild critical infrastructure later.
 This infographic explains why sending material goods, despite the good intentions, can be costly and sometimes create a secondary disaster.
 If you are with a company looking to donate in-kind supplies in bulk, please visit Good360.org.